istio/istio.io/_docs/tasks/telemetry/querying-metrics.md

 Mixer comes with a built-in [Prometheus](https://prometheus.io) adapter that exposes an endpoint serving generated metric values.
-The Prometheus add-on is a Prometheus server that comes pre-configured to scrape Mixer endpoints to collect the exposed metrics.
+The Prometheus add-on is a Prometheus server that comes preconfigured to scrape Mixer endpoints to collect the exposed metrics.
 It provides a mechanism for persistent storage and querying of Istio metrics.

 The configured Prometheus add-on scrapes three endpoints:
 1. *istio-mesh* (`istio-mixer.istio-system:42422`): all Mixer-generated mesh